paragnema1/Siding_Control_Centre_Module/README.md

 ### yard_connection.conf - yard Configuration File.

-	It is the file containing DPU in yard, sections under each DPU, DP's in each section.
+	It is the file containing DPU in the yard, sections under each DPU, and DP's in each section.
 	Syntax:-
 	{
 	"YARDS": [